pascalgn/automerge-action/README.md

   repositories.
 Set this option to `true` to automatically delete branches after they have been merged.
 The default value is `false`.

+- `MERGE_DELETE_BRANCH_FILTER`: A comma-separated list of branches that will not be deleted.
+This is not the list of GitHub's protected branches, which are never deleted, but an additional list of branches to protect.
+The default value is `""`.

 The following update options are supported:

 - `UPDATE_LABELS`: The labels that need to be present for a pull request to be